airbytehq/airbyte/docs/contributing-to-airbyte/developing-locally.md

 :::info

 The above connector image is tagged with `dev`.
-You can change this to use another tag if you'd like.
+You can change this to use another tag if you'd like via the `docker image tag` command.

 :::